brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 6 bht.md

 2. "Paul...exclaims that we must guard against that sophistry by which consciences are ensnared to their ruin."
 3. "God does not make himself an object of terror to his children, that they may avoid him, but does all that can be done in a fatherly manner, to draw them to himself."

+### Philip Schaff:
+1. "Let no man deceive you with empty words; words that do not contain truth; the special reference being to palliations of the vices just named."
+2. "Covetousness especially is scarcely accounted a sin, even among Christians; yet the Apostle condemns it more strongly than the other vice which the heathen then tolerated."
+3. "For because of these things, the vices under discussion, cometh, this too is a present and eternal verity of God’s government, the wrath of God."

 ### Archibald T. Robertson:
 1. "With empty words (κενοις λογοις).
 Instrumental case."
 2. "Probably Paul has in mind the same Gnostic praters as in Colossians 2:4."